castorini/anserini/docs/regressions/regressions-msmarco-v2-passage-splade-pp-sd.md

 # Anserini Regressions: MS MARCO (V2) Passage Ranking

-**Model**: SPLADE++ CoCondenser-SelfDistil
+**Model**: SPLADE++ CoCondenser-SelfDistil (using pre-encoded queries)

 This page describes regression experiments, integrated into Anserini's regression testing framework, applying the [SPLADE++ CoCondenser-SelfDistil](https://huggingface.co/naver/splade-cocondenser-selfdistil) model to the MS MARCO V2 passage corpus.
-Here, we evaluate on the dev queries.
+Here, we evaluate on the dev queries, using pre-encoded queries (i.e., cached results of query encoding).

-The model can be described in the following paper:
+The model is described in the following paper:

 > Thibault Formal, Carlos Lassance, Benjamin Piwowarski, and Stéphane Clinchant.
 [From Distillation to Hard Negative Sampling: Making Sparse Neural IR Models More Effective.](https://dl.acm.org/doi/10.1145/3477495.3531857) _Proceedings of the 45th International ACM SIGIR Conference on Research and Development in Information Retrieval_, pages 2353–2359.